Object description:

 • The Frederick the Great Army Museum has Prussian weapons and military items dating from 1700 to 1806.

-• The Deutsche Zinnfigurenmuseum (German Museum of Pewter Figures) has the largest collection of pewter figures in Germany, including the diorama with the most figures in the world: »The destruction of Kulmbach on St. Conrad’s Day 1553«.
+• The Deutsches Zinnfigurenmuseum (German Museum of Pewter Figures) has the largest collection of pewter figures in Germany, including the diorama with the most figures in the world: »The destruction of Kulmbach on St. Conrad’s Day 1553«.

 • In the Landschaftsmuseum Obermain (Museum of the Upper Main Region) the history and natural history of the town and the region are documented with a wide variety of exhibits and displays